dawsh2/mmbt/src/position_management/README.md

 ## position_manager

-Position Manager Module (Updated)
+Position Manager Module

-This module provides the updated PositionManager class that works with standardized SignalEvent objects rather than legacy Signal objects.
+This module provides the PositionManager class that works with standardized SignalEvent objects and integrates with the RiskManager.

 ### Classes